fortrabbit/legal/acceptable-use-policy.md

 * **Infringing**: Content that infringes or misappropriates the intellectual property or proprietary rights of others.
 * **Harmful**: Content or other computer technology that may damage, interfere with, surreptitiously intercept, or expropriate any system, program, or data, including trojan horses, cancelbots, viruses, worms, time bombs, Facebook friend bots.
 * **Offensive**: Content that is defamatory, obscene, abusive, invasive of privacy, or otherwise objectionable, including content that constitutes child pornography, relates to bestiality, or depicts non-consensual sex acts.
+* **Grey area**: We are aware that there are many business types that are not illegal but questionable.
+Examples are medical marijuana, dating, fake download websites, SEO farms.
+If your business is in such a grey area, contact us upfront.

 ## Prohibited actions